makelab-kaist/makelab.github.io/_projects/2017_ButtonPlus.md

 # {{page.title}}: {{page.subtitle}} ({{page.year}})

-Shape-changing interfaces are an emerging topic in HCI research: they merge the simplicity of tangible interfaces with the expressiveness of dynamic physical affordances.
-However, while prior work largely focused on technical aspects and proposed classifications of shape-changing interfaces based on the physical properties of the actuators and the user's levels of control, this work presents a classification of shape-changing interfaces based on the context and identity of the users.
-After introducing a new prototype for a shape-changing pushbutton, we conducted a series of workshop studies with designers and engineers to explore the design space and potential applications for this interface.
-We used the result of our workshops to propose a generalized taxonomy of interactions, and built two applications that reflect the proposed model.
-The paper concludes by highlighting future possible research directions for context and user aware shape-changing interfaces.
+Shape-changing interfaces combine the simplicity of tangible interfaces with dynamic physical affordances and are an emerging area in HCI research.
+Unlike previous work that focused on technical aspects and actuator properties, this study classifies shape-changing interfaces based on user context and identity.
+After introducing a new shape-changing pushbutton prototype, workshops with designers and engineers explored its design space and applications.
+The findings led to a generalized taxonomy of interactions and the development of two applications reflecting this model.
+The paper concludes by suggesting future research directions for context- and user-aware shape-changing interfaces.

 ### References

 Jihoon Suh, Wooshik Kim, and Andrea Bianchi.
 2017. **Button+: Supporting User and Context Aware Interaction through Shape-Changing Interfaces**.
-In Proceedings of the Eleventh International Conference on Tangible, Embedded, and Embodied Interaction (TEI '17).
+In Proceedings of the Eleventh International Conference on Tangible, Embedded, and Embodied Interaction (_TEI '17_).
 ACM, New York, NY, USA, 261-268.
-DOI: https://doi.org/10.1145/3024969.3024980
+DOI: [https://doi.org/10.1145/3024969.3024980](https://doi.org/10.1145/3024969.3024980)

 <!-- DO NOT CHANGE MANUALLY -->